mliew21396/remote-work-u2/week-5/4-cipher-challenge/README.md

 Use [driver test code](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/driver-code.md).
 What will always be the same using this cipher?
 What changes?
 Write driver test code based on what you discover.

 ## Release 3: [Refactor (by rewriting) the initial solution](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/refactoring.md)
+  - Refactor this method into a class.
+  - Edit your tests to work with the new class.
   - Clean up the variable names.
   - The original code used a hard-coded hash to do the encryption.
 Can you create a simple algorithm instead?
 The original shift was by 4 characters.
 What would happen if it was changed to 10?
 Would your class be able to handle that change easily?